LunarEclipseCode/3D-Hartwig-chess-set/README.md

-# 3D Hartwig Chess Set
+# 3D Bauhaus/Hartwig Chess Set

-3D chess game done in HTML/CSS/JS.
+3D chess game based on the Bauhaus chess set by Joseph Hartwig (1923)

 Original design and code by [juliangarnier](https://github.com/juliangarnier) and improved by [LunarEclipseCode](https://github.com/LunarEclipseCode)